How to Prep Sensory Bags to Make Them Last!

 We love sensory bags, but it can be frustrating when they start to leak after a very short amount of time.
 If you’ve encountered the same problem, read this article to find out how we prep our sensory bags in order to make them last for weeks—or even months!

 From the moment I discovered sensory bags, I was hooked.
 They looked so easy to make and so fun to play with!
-So I immediately took out a freezer bag and filled it with baby oil, water, food colouring and glitter before sealing it up.
+So I immediately took out a freezer bag and filled it with baby oil, water, food coloring and glitter before sealing it up.

 I spent the next little while running my fingers over it every time I walked past the dining table.
-There was something soothing about spreading the coloured water around, watching little bubbles separate and then join up again.
+There was something soothing about spreading the colored water around, watching little bubbles separate and then join up again.
 I suspect I was having more fun than my kids were.

 Unfortunately, the fun was short-lived.
 Within less than half an hour, I started to notice little pools of baby oil forming everywhere that the bag was placed.
 I checked the bag for holes and noticed that it was leaking at the seams.
 So I transferred the contents into a new bag and placed it on the table for my kids to play with.